 - Additionally, Xstream architecture enables XGS Series firewalls to offload PKI processing on certain appliances and IPsec encryption and decryption, freeing up resources on the host CPU.

-The policies and settings you configure determine SlowPath processing and the DPI engine's security policy enforcement.
+The policies and settings you configure determine the enforcement of SlowPath processing and the DPI engine's security policy.

-XGS Series appliances are based on Xstream architecture, a dual-processor architecture that combines a multi-core x86 CPU with a dedicated Xstream Flow Processor.
+Sophos Firewall appliances are based on Xstream architecture, a dual-processor architecture combining a multi-core x86 CPU and a dedicated Xstream Flow Processor.
 The Xstream Flow Processor is a Network Processing Unit (NPU), which accelerates trusted traffic flow, freeing up resources on the host CPU for resource-intensive tasks, such as malware detection and antivirus scanning.

-On XGS Series appliances, after inspecting the initial packets in a connection, the x86 CPU offloads trusted traffic to FastPath, which runs on the dedicated Xstream Flow Processor specifically designed for FastPath operations.
+After inspecting the initial packets in a connection, the x86 CPU offloads trusted traffic to FastPath, which runs on the dedicated Xstream Flow Processor specifically designed for FastPath operations.
 Additionally, these appliances perform IPsec acceleration, offloading encryption and decryption to FastPath.
-Some XGS Series models perform PKI acceleration for inspected TLS flows.
-This enables the XGS Series appliances to deliver higher processing efficiencies.
+Some models perform PKI acceleration for inspected TLS flows.
+This enables the delivery of higher processing efficiencies.

 The data plane uses both hardware and software components, delivering high levels of processing efficiency.
 It contains the following domains and processes: